config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 ```

 In the above example:
- - Notifications are sent when Nodes are added.
+ - `eventForwarder.nodeAdded` is set to an empty object `{}`.
+So, notifications are sent when Nodes are added.
- - Notifications are sent when Ingress objects are added in `default` namespace.
+ - `eventForwarder.ingressAdded` is set.
+Notifications are sent when Ingress objects are added in `default` namespace.
- - _No_ notifications are sent when StorageClass/PV/PVC etc are added.
+ - `eventForwarder.storageAdded` is missing.
+So, _no_ notifications are sent when StorageClass/PV/PVC etc are added.
- - Notifications are sent when Events are added in `kube-system` namespace.
+ - `eventForwarder.warningEvents` is set.
+Notifications are sent when Events are added in `kube-system` namespace.

 ## Disable Recycle Bin